 - Testing Programme for Member Bodies including, affiliates utilising the programme and the number of samples collected.

-A full record of all reviews from 2012 to the current year can be viewed in the first table below.
-The second table outlines positive cases and their outcomes.
+A full record of all reviews from 2012 to the current year can be viewed in the table below.
+Before that is a link to the review of the current / most recent year.